-Church to discuss sex
+Church to discuss sex trafficking at the Fringe on Thursday

 Sex trafficking is to be discussed by the Church of Scotland at the Edinburgh Festival Fringe.

 Members of the Church and Society Council are teaming up with the author and cast members of a play titled 'Broken Dolls' - which explores the realities of human trafficking - for a talk-back session tomorrow after the 6.30 performance at Riddle's Court in the Lawnmarket.